deepair-io/flai/README.md

 Welcome to **Flai**, pronounced as 'Fly!' :smiley:

 Flai is toolkit for developing and comparing reinforcement learning algorithms built by [deepair](https://www.deepair.io).
-It is inspired by OpenAI Gym and has been modified for deepair's needs.
-Flai comes with pre packaged games that are designed and maintained by deepair.
-Get in touch with us, if you want to write your games.
-Currently this package is designed for deepair's internal use.
-Our long term goal is to open source this package, along with its games to AI research community.
+It is inspired by OpenAI Gym and has been modified for travel's needs.
+Flai comes with pre packaged games that are designed to play by reinforcement learning agents.
+We are continuously developing and adding new environments to Flai.

 ## Installation
 To install the entire library, use `pip install deepair-flai`.